zxf-work/zxf-work.github.io/index.md

 - **[May.
 2024]** Jiacheng joined the group, welcome!
 - **[May.
 2024]** Ryan has successfully defended his doctoral dissertation.
 Congratulations to Ryan!
 - **[Apr.
 2024]** We will be organizing a workshop colocated with IEEE BigData 2024, stay tuned!
-- **[Sep.
-2023]** Our paper "VLS: A Reinforcement Learning-based Value Lookahead Strategy for Multi- product Order Fulfillment" is accepted to ADMA'23.
-Congratulations to Ryan!
-- **[Jun.
-2023]** Our paper "Efficient Quality-Diversity Optimization through Diverse Quality Species" is accepted to GECCO'23.
-Congratulations to the group!

 {% include_relative _includes/publications.md %}